Gunavardhanjain/Adobe-PS-and-AE/README.md

-# Adobe-PS-and-AE
+# Adobe-PS-work
-Some of my works done on Photoshop and AfterEffects are shared here
+Some of my works done on Photoshop are uploaded here